bebop/poly/README.md

 # (Poly)merase &middot; [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)  [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/facebook/react/blob/master/LICENSE) ![Build Status](https://travis-ci.org/TimothyStiles/poly.svg?branch=master) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)
 Poly is a Go library and command line utility for engineering organisms.

-Looking for an easy way to manage biological data from the command line?
-Try Poly!

 * **Fast:** Poly is fast and scalable.

 * **Modern:** Poly tackles issues that other libraries and utilities just don't.
 From general codon optimization and primer design to circular sequence hashing.
 All written in a language that was designed to be fast, scalable, and easy to develop in and maintain.
 Did we say it was fast?